KCell¶

 Each straight has two ports: 'o1' and 'o2'.
 These are arbitrary names defined in our straight() function above

-# Let's keep wg1 in place on the bottom, and connect the other straights to it.
+# Let us keep wg1 in place on the bottom and then connect the other straights to it.

-# To do that, on wg2 we'll grab the "W0" port and connect it to the "E0" on wg1:
+# To do that, on wg2 we will grab the "W0" port and connect it to the "E0" on wg1:

 wg2.connect("o1", wg1.ports["o2"])